mhaugrud/msumcspy/_sources/ClassesBasics/AddingOtherMethodstoourClass.rst

 .. activecode:: c1c

     class Account:
-        '''Account class for representing and manipulating bank accounts'''
+        '''Account class to model bank accounts'''

-        def __init__(self):
+        def __init__(self, name):
-            '''Create a new account with zero balance''' self.balance = 0.00
+            '''Create a new account for owner name and a zero balance''' self.owner = name
+            self.balance = 0.00

         def getBalance(self):
             return self.balance

-    p = Account()
+    p = Account('Joe')
     print(p.getBalance())

 Note that the ``getBalance`` method simply returns the value of ``self.balance`` from the Account itself.
 In other words, the implementation of the method is to go to the state of the object itself and get the value of ``balance``.
 This is like asking the bank teller "What is my current balance?"

 We could write another method to change the current balance.
 If so, we would need to supply a parameter for the method to indicate how much the balance should become.

 .. sourcecode:: python

     class Account:
-        '''Account class for representing and manipulating bank accounts'''
+        '''Account class to model bank accounts'''

-        def __init__(self):
+        def __init__(self, name):
-            '''Create a new account with zero balance''' self.balance = 0.00
+            '''Create a new account for owner name and a zero balance''' self.owner = name
+            self.balance = 0.00

         def getBalance(self):